 Yes.
 Please review this tutorial for directions.
 If your waitlist position is number 1 (one), it means that you are next in line to receive an e-mail when an open seat becomes available.
 If you are in the number 1 position when a seat becomes available, you will move into the number 0 (zero) position and an e-mail will be sent to your “preferred” e-mail address in Badger Web.

-If you do not register within 24 hours from the time the e-mail was sent, you will automatically be dropped from the waiting list.
+If you do not register within 24 hours (or 12 hours once the first day of the regularly scheduled semester begins) from the time the e-mail was sent, you will automatically be dropped from the waiting list.
 The next student on the waiting list will move to the top of the list.
 For this reason, it is highly recommended that you check you preferred e-mail at least twice a day, especially if you know that you are close to the top of a waiting list.

 Only during Priority Registration.
 Priority registration occurs only once at the beginning of the registration period.
 After the initial week of registration, all other registration is on a first-come, first-served basis.